rohit-apte/StocksApp/StocksApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

+## Pre requisites
+Install the Angular CLI globally.

+To install the CLI using npm, open a terminal/console window and enter the following command:
+Run `npm install -g @angular/cli`
+Run `ng new CAR-UI`

+## Development server
+Run `cd CAR-UI`
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.